-- College Republicans: To foster and encourage the activities of the Republican Party, assist in the election of Republican candidates to local, state and national office, and formulate and administer programs aimed at involving college students in the Republican Party. - Freshman Forum: To provide a link between the Freshman class and Student Government Association.
+- College Republicans: To foster and encourage the activities of the Republican Party, assist in the election of Republican candidates to local, state and national office, and formulate and administer programs aimed at involving college students in the Republican Party. - College Democrats: To foster and encourage the activities of the Democratic Party, assist in the election of Democratic candidates to local, state and national office, and formulate and administer programs aimed at involving college students in the Democratic Party. - Freshman Forum: To provide a link between the Freshman class and Student Government Association.
 These members serve the Freshman class with planned events and promote active student involvement. - NAACP: To inform youth about the problem affecting people of color in the Diaspora. - Governmental Affairs Council: To lobby for students in the Alabama legislature. - Student Government Association: To provide opportunities for the practice of good citizenship, to promote cooperation and achieve participation in student activities of recognized value. - Troy University Students for Liberty: To promote free speech efforts.